-I was asked to speak on a panel a few years ago.
+For example, I was asked to speak on a panel a few years ago.
 I am not good or versed in public speaking, I’m better at writing.
 On my way there, I couldn’t stop thinking about what I got myself into and if it was too late to cancel.
 Before it began, I felt like I’m going to pass out.

 Acknowledge (and work on) your weak spots

-Unfortunately, the only way to get better at something is to become aware of everything you’re doing wrong and to make an effort to improve yourself in the areas you’re weak in.
+The only way to get better at something is to become aware of everything you’re doing wrong and to make an effort to improve yourself in the areas you’re weak in.
 I know, I don’t like it either.

 Going out of your way to improve yourself is a path less taken.
-It requires you to put your ego aside, ask for help, and take accountability for your mistakes.
+It requires you to put your ego aside, change bad habits, and take accountability for your mistakes.
 Acknowledge your weak spots (without judging yourself) and start working on them.

 Be adaptable to change

 “The only constant in life is change.” – Heraclitus

 A “well, that’s the way I’ve always done it” mentality won’t get you far in a competitive workplace, especially in industries like IT, where things constantly change.

 There are many examples of businesses that had to close their doors because they failed to adapt.
-Blockbuster was a provider of home movie and video game rental services.
+The video rental giant Blockbuster was a provider of home movie and video game rental services.
 They had an impressive number of movies and games, which made them better than their competition – until the market changed, and their business model didn’t.
 On-demand streaming services such as Netflix were on the rise, but they refused to go digital – which resulted in slowly going out of business.

 Another example is Polaroid and its instant film and cameras.
 They held the patent to their instant photography process, which was one of the contributing factors to their huge success.
 However, just like Blockbuster, they didn’t think that going digital was the right move, and Polaroid Corporation was declared bankrupt in 2001.

-However, some things are universal – whatever your job is, characteristics like being a problem-solver, adaptable to change, and willing to learn will always get you far.
+However, some things are universal – whatever your job is, characteristics like being a problem-solver, adaptable to change, and being willing to learn will always get you far.